gprMax/gprMax/README.rst

 Once you have installed the aforementioned tools follow these steps to build and install gprMax:

-* Open a Terminal (Linux/macOS) or Command Prompt (Windows), navigate into the directory above the gprMax package, and if it is not already active, activate the gprMax conda environment :code:`conda activate gprMax`.
+* Open a Terminal (Linux/macOS) or Command Prompt (Windows), **navigate into the directory above the gprMax package**, and if it is not already active, activate the gprMax conda environment :code:`conda activate gprMax`.
 Run the following commands:

 .. code-block:: bash